 Fortunately, clinical trial recruitment tools such as a clinical trial recruitment plan template make it possible to stay on top of outreach and ensure your research recruitment project is successful.
 In addition to our template, we also have a few steps listed below to help sponsors and sites get their outreach strategy started.

-Step 1: Research your audience
+Step 1: Research the patient population.

-Step 2: Choose your channels.
+Step 2: Choose your recruitment channels.

-Step 3: Plan your tests.
+Step 3: Plan your advertising tests.

 Step 4: Create your outreach materials.

 The Food and Drug Administration has strict guidelines for clinical trial patient recruitment, which is a good place to start when planning specific materials.
 These guidelines can inform your outreach copy, as well as any images and graphics you may be using.
 While it is mandatory to operate within these guidelines, they are not so restrictive as to limit the testing of terminology, imagery, and illustrations that are likely to catch the attention of the patients you are trying to reach.

 Step 5: Have a backup plan.